Frequently Asked Questions

-I saw something about “Crab Attacks” last year.
-What are those, and how do I get in on it?
+What are “Crab Attacks” and how do I get in on it?

-We introduced “Crab Attacks” last year as a fun way to get in the Crab Feed & Auction spirit by “crabbing” your friends (i.e. having crabs placed on their lawn!).
-Crab Attacks are back this year: for only $50, you can “attack” your friends with crabs in the month leading up to the Crab Feed & Auction.
+“Crab Attacks” are a fun way to get in the Crab Feed & Auction spirit by “crabbing” your friends (i.e., having crabs placed on their lawn!).
+For only $50, you can “attack” your friends with crabs in the month leading up to the Crab Feed & Auction.
 Keep your eyes peeled for more information to come on how to sign up!

 Why do we need an Auction?
 What are the funds used for?

 Did you know that the tuition we pay only funds about 80% of the school’s operational budget each year?
 The 20% difference is funded through our major fundraising events — most notably, the Silent Auction, of which every dollar raised goes directly to help the school.